|Posted by PHohmann on July 2, 2014 at 9:00 PM||comments (0)|

 Every June, my wife and I stay near Eastport, Maine, which is located on the Bay of Fundy.
-There I enjoy tidal whitewater on with my kayak and SUP.
+There I enjoy tidal whitewater with my kayak and SUP.
 The tidal difference in the area is 25'.
 I have also been an alpine mountaineer.
 Some of the peaks I have climbed in the last 10 years include Kilimanjaro, Mt.
 Rainier, Everest Base Camp, and peaks such as Long's Peak in Colorado.
 I have also ice climbed glaceirs in Alaska.
 I have walked the Camino de Sanitago 500 miles across Spain, and recently I walked across England on the Coast to Coast trail.

 I also enjoy longer kayak expeditions.
 Some of my trips include:

 Paddling from Richmond, VA to Washington, DC (350 miles)

 Paddling the length of the Chesapeake Bay (300 miles)